JSON policy format

 like

 The value of this key is an object with keys left and pattern.
-The left key is itself an JsonExpr object, while the pattern key is any string.
+The left key is itself an JsonExpr object, while the pattern key is an array composed of pattern elements.
+A pattern element can be one of either

 if-then-else